Faculty and Staff

 she/her/hers

 Chloe Johnson is a versatile and passionate dance educator at Iowa Dance Collective, specializing in hip hop while also teaching jazz, contemporary, and acro in our Discover through Junior Divisions.
+She has been training under the direction of Tyler Malone since the age of 16, a mentorship that has deeply shaped her artistic voice and approach to education.
 Her teaching is marked by high energy, creativity, and a commitment to building both strong technical foundations and authentic artistic expression.

 In addition to her teaching at IDC, Chloe works within the competitive dance world and actively travels to stay on the cutting edge of what’s happening in the industry.
-She continues her own training by taking classes from top professionals across the country, ensuring her students benefit from the latest insights, techniques, and trends in dance.
+She continues her own training by taking classes from top professionals across the country and has recently been selected to travel to South Korea to train and audition in person for JYP Entertainment, after being chosen from a highly competitive pool of candidates from across the globe.
+This global perspective ensures her students benefit from the latest insights, techniques, and trends in dance.

 Chloe’s dedication to her students shines through in every class.
 She creates a supportive and inspiring environment where dancers are encouraged to challenge themselves, take risks, and explore a range of styles—from the dynamic rhythms of hip hop to the strength and flexibility of acro, the stylization of jazz, and the artistry of contemporary.